openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-03.certificates.md

 provide a place for signatures to resides and, through CSRs, provide a vehicle to request additional signatures.
 Certificates are useful because they package all of these concerns into a neat single file.
-In the next part, we will explore how to create a formidable chain of trust.
+In the [part three](./part-03.certificates.md), we will explore how to create a formidable chain of trust.

 ---

-Written By: Andrew Martinez
+Written By: Andrew Martinez June 2020
-June 2020